marler8997/CSharpToD/Caveats.md

 --------------------------------------------------------------------------------
 The current plan for reflection is to generate immutable data structures that will represent the original .NET assembly reflection types.
-The goal is to maintain the same reflection API and use the same types.
+The goal is to maintain the same reflection API to access these data structures.

-The `internal` modifier
+The `protected internal` modifier
 --------------------------------------------------------------------------------
-C# supports the `internal` modifier which makes the code visible to the current assembly only.
-However, cs2d has no concept of assemblies.
-So cs2d treats `internal` the same as `public`.
-This should allow all converted code to work, but may cause extra types to be visible that were not intended to be.
+The .NET `internal` modifier translates to the D `package(assemblyName)` visibility, however, the .NET `protected internal` visibility has no translation with the current implementation.
+So right now, CSharpToD just translates it to `public`.

 Struct Interfaces
 --------------------------------------------------------------------------------
-.NET structs can implement interfaces, but D interfaces cannot.
-The way .NET implements struct interfaces is through boxing.
-Whenever a struct is assigned to an interface, a copy is created on the heap, this is called "boxing".
+.NET structs can implement interfaces, but D structs cannot.
+The way .NET implements struct interfaces is through boxing, which means that whenever a struct is assigned to an interface, a copy of that struct is created on the heap.

 To support this in D, every struct that implements .NET interfaces will have an extra type definition.
 For exampe, if `SomeInterface` exists, the following